bedosport/CarND-Advanced-Lane-Lines/P4_writeup.md

 ![thresh][img3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
 The lane lines detected directly from the camera's perspective is different from what they really are.
 A perspective transformation is performed to get a bird-eye view of the lane lines.
+The code for this part is in "pp_transform.py", which is later imported as a module for the video pipeline.
 To figure out the transformation between the camera's perspective and the bird-eye view, we take a image of the straight lane line as a reference.

 In the straight lane image, the lanes lines should be parallel to each other and straight.
 With this intuition, we select four corner points in the image and map them to a rectangle.
 It is discovered that the further away the corner points are, the more sensitive the mapping accuracy becomes.
 With some experimenting, we find the following source and destination points that will give us moderate look ahead horizon and good accuracy.

-    # line2, moderate horizon
+    # pick four corner points, moderate look ahead horizon
     src = np.float32([[272., 673.],[593., 450.],[691., 450.],[1052., 673.]])
     # set up 4 target points (assume flat ground, 1280, 720)
     dst = np.float32([[300., 720.],[300, 0],[980, 0],[980., 720.]])

-After applying perspective transformation based on these points, we can verify that the straight lanes are indeed straight and parallel in the bird-eye view.
+After applying perspective transformation based on these points, we can verify that the straight lanes are indeed straight and parallel in the transformed bird-eye view.

 ![pptrans][img2]